jkru3/digital-garden/content/books and movies.md

 - The Time Travellers Wife
 # other
 - [Celestine Prophecy](https://en.wikipedia.org/wiki/The_Celestine_Prophecy)
+- The Creative Act: A Way of Being —Rick Rubin
 - Army survival manual
 - The design of everyday things
 - How buildings learn